Share This

 After Labor Day weekend, it’s a magical time to be in the Sierra Nevada range.
-The large assortment of fall festivals will keep you entertained while mother nature brings the fireworks.
+The large assortment of fall festivals will keep you entertained while Mother Nature brings the fireworks.
 We’re talking about the fall color in the High Sierra.
 Compared to other parts of the country, the landscape, vegetation and meadows create a display unlike anywhere else in the world.
 While you still have a few weeks until the fall color starts, we thought we’d share a few of our favorite spots for fall color in the High Sierra.

 Best Time To See Fall Color In The High Sierra